biotope/biotope-build/README.md

 config-default: `{ 'biotope-element': ['@biotope/element'] }`

 ### style
 how should the style be handled?
-Should it be extracted to a global css file? should the classes not be renamed (i.e. treated as global classes)?
+Should it be extracted to a global css file? should the classes not be renamed (i.e. treated as global classes)? should css modules be ignored altogether?

 cli-default: N/A

-config-default: `{ extract: false, global: false }`
+config-default: `{ extract: false, global: false, modules: true }`

 ### plugins
 what do you want me to run BEFORE and AFTER the build?